KosmX/incus-ui-canonical-arch/README.md

 Canonical UI build for Incus on Arch Linux

+Arch now has an [incus-ui](https://archlinux.org/packages/extra/x86_64/incus-ui/) package, this is no longer needed.
+Please use the official package instead of this.

 ## This is not my work, I just used already existing code to make a PKGBUILD